awalmer/Sonification-Exercises/README.md

 Exercises are currently under development!
 Thanks for your patience.

-Find [Quick Exercises](https://www.sonificationkit.com/data-sonification/quick-exercises) also listed in the toolkit.
+Find your way back here from the [Quick Exercises](https://www.sonificationkit.com/data-sonification/quick-exercises) section of the toolkit.